 Lesson PlansBack to lesson plans archive August 30, 2019

-Lesson plan: How student inventors can help solve the Earth’s plastic problem
+Lesson plan: How student inventors can help solve their community’s plastic problem

 Three to four 50-minute class periods